syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Tables.md

 {% endhighlight %}
 {% endtabs %}

-N> Table refresh operation is not supported in UWP, ASP.NET Core and Xamarin platforms
+N> Table refresh operation is not supported in UWP, ASP.NET Core and Xamarin platforms.